Vagrantfile is how VVV configures Vagrant, but it can be extended with a

 provision/provision-post.sh is found, this file will be ran at the end of the main provisioner.
 This provides an opportunity to add additional packages.

-Note that we recommend using custom utilities instead to install extra packages.
+Note that we recommend using custom extensions instead to install extra packages.

 provision-custom.sh file is placed in the